toepump/dotfiles/README.md

 #### Why have Isolated Directories?

+> [!NOTE]
+> At the time of writing this, I'm not using any isolated directories.
+So this would be future addition.

 I work across a few different OSes for work personal projects.
-So sometimes it's no appropriate to just copy all of my configs to a system where that configuration or tool doesn't even work.
+So sometimes it's not appropriate to just copy all of my configs to a system where that configuration or tool doesn't even work.

 For example, I use Ghostty terminal at home, but Kitty at work.
 Also, some configurations may have file paths or such that only work on one OS vs another.
-In those cases it's better to separate those configs and pick-and-choose which one I want to edit and load.
+In those cases it would likely be better to separate those configs and pick-and-choose which one I want to edit and load.